 United States Code (U.S.C.)
 Title 38 requires the Department of Veterans Affairs (VA) to promote the use of VA benefits, programs and services by Women Veterans and to assess the needs of Women Veterans.
-VA's Advisory Committee on Women Veterans was established in November 1983 by Public law 98-160.
+Public law 98-160 established VA's Advisory Committee on Women Veterans in November 1983.
 This led to VA developing Women Veterans outreach programs at each facility in February 1984, and the establishment of the Women Veterans Coordinator (WVC) in each VA Regional Office (VARO) throughout the country.